NxPKG/khulnasoft-docs/content/api-shield/security/mtls/_index.md

 ## Availability

-All Cloudflare plans can set up mTLS with a Cloudflare-managed certificate authority (CA).
-Enterprise customers can upload up to five non-Cloudflare CAs.
+All Khulnasoft plans can set up mTLS with a Khulnasoft-managed certificate authority (CA).
+Enterprise customers can upload up to five non-Khulnasoft CAs.
 For higher limits, contact your account team.

 ## Limitations